 Does Rachel have a cd?
 Yes!
 Her album, "Other Duties As Assigned" is available through Elderly, CD Baby, iTunes, and Amazon.
 Want more info?
 Send her a note.

 What does Rachel play?
-Sopranissimo: Ohana O'niño Sopranino: Ohana SK - 21 Sopranos: Earnest Mainlander, Glyph Ukelenco, 1950’s Martin 0, Firefly banjo uke, Ohana SK-75R Concert: Ohana, CK-70G, Ohana CK-38 Tenor: Outdoor Ukulele Baritone: Ohana BK-70
+Sopranissimo: Ohana O'niño (and then some!)
+Sopranino: Ohana SK - 2, Ohana Pequeno Sopranos: Earnest Mainlander, Glyph Ukelenco, 1950’s Martin 0, Firefly banjo uke, Ohana SK-75R Concert: Ohana, CK-70G, Ohana CK-38 Tenor: Outdoor Ukulele Baritone: Ohana BK-70

 Thanks to Nat Quick for this photo.